Kallada River: Industries along the river

-There were many industries flourishing on the banks of Kallada river during the British Period.
+There were many industries flourishing on the banks of the Kallada during the British Period.
 Punalur Paper Mills, established in 1875, is one such major company.
 The effluents discharged from the mill into the river were found to alter the physiochemical factors leading to production of plankton in the mid-1900s.
 The mill was embroiled in a labour dispute, and was closed in 1987.
 It was reopened in 2015, after legal resolutions.

 Sand mining along the banks of the river is a cause of concern, because it makes them more vulnerable to erosion and floods.

 Kallada Irrigation Project

-Kallada Irrigation project (KIP) is the largest Irrigation project in Kerala.
+Kallada Irrigation project (KIP) is the largest irrigation project in Kerala.
 The command area of this project is distributed over Kollam, Pathanamthitta district and Alappuzha districts and covers Punalur, Pathanapuram, Kottarakkara, Kollam, Kunnathur, Karunagappally, Adoor, Mavelikkara and Karthikappally Taluks of Kerala.